javenschuetz/nathans-mean-bootstrapper/README.md

 	- note: leave owner as 'root'
 		- todo: create a mongodb user instead?
 5. config mongo to use this storage device
-	- make sure the script at scripts/start_mongo.sh is executable
+	- make sure the script at scripts/mongo_up.sh is executable
 6. seed the db with some dummy data (for now)
 	- `node scripts/seed_database.js`
 	- this script is not idempotent and should not be run more than once
+	- todo - this script is out of date currently (jan 2019)

 # Appendix